abrady/RenderdocLab/README.md

 #### Challenges

 1. Change the code to draw a second triangle, then follow it being drawn in renderdoc
+2. Use the vertex input viewer in RenderDoc to inspect the vertex buffer contents and verify attribute offsets.
+3. Extend the vertex structure with a color attribute and display the per-vertex colors in the fragment shader.

 ### 2_TextureMapping